itsromiljain/onlinemarketplace-itsromiljain/avoiding_common_attacks.md

 ## Differentiate functions and events
 Functions and events are differentiated in two ways:
-1. Events will start with an uppercase character and are Log prefixed(ex: LogAdminAdded) and functions with a lowercase one (ex: addAdmin)
+1. Function starts with lower case ex: addAdmin and Events starts with an uppercase and have Log prefixed ex:LogAdminAdded
-2. Events will use past tense verbs (ex: LogBalanceWithdrawn) and functions will use present tense verbs (ex: withdrawStorefrontBalance)
+2. Functions use present tense verbs ex: withdrawStorefrontBalance where as Events are using past tense verbs ex: LogBalanceWithdrawn

 ## Prefer newer Solidity constructs
 - `transfer` is used over `require(msg.sender.send())` (check `StoreFront.sol`)